ashishratre404/kbc/README.md

 ## Known issues (work in progress)

-1. Reponsive to mobile screens.
+1. Responsive to mobile screens.
 2. Celebration animation and restart option after winning the game.